a3-audio/a3-system/doc/user/moc.md

         - Adjust position: azimuth, distance, elevation
     - Save and load, ask to enter new name or overwrite
 - HEADPHONESETUP
-    - Headphone sounds more realistic with fitting hrtf filtercurve
+    - Headphone sounds more realistic with fitting hrtf filter-curve
     - Select and load Preset
 - PATTERNEDITOR
     - Select bank
     - Edit bank: touch a row or pattern to open "select -> Save -> bank/row/pattern dialog""
     - Save /bank/row/pattern
-    - Load selection to buttonmatrix
+    - Load selection to button-matrix
 - OPTIONS
     - Brightness
     - IP-Address, PORT this device
     - IP-Address, PORT to receiver
-    - Export settings to usb
+    - Export settings to USB

 ## PLAYMODE